brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

      ```powershell
      $PSVersionTable.PSVersion
      ```

 3. **🔑 Administrator Privileges**
-   - **Note:** Some scripts require elevated permissions to access certain system information and logs.
+   - **Note:** Some scripts require elevated permissions to access certain system information and logs, as well as to modify Active Directory settings and manage Windows Server roles.

 4. **🔧 PowerShell Execution Policy**
-   - **Note:** Set the PowerShell execution policy to allow script execution.
+   - **Requirement:** Set the PowerShell execution policy to allow script execution.
 You can set it temporarily for the current session using:
      ```powershell
      Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
      ```

+5. **📦 Required Dependencies**
+   - **Requirement:** Verify that all necessary dependencies are in place, including additional scripts, files, or software components essential for the successful execution of the PowerShell scripts.

 ## 📄 Description

-This section features a comprehensive suite of PowerShell and Visual Basic scripts designed to streamline the administration of **Active Directory (AD)** and **Windows Server Roles** such as DNS, DHCP, Printing Server, WSUS, and AD Sites and Services.
+This section features a comprehensive suite of PowerShell and Visual Basic scripts designed to streamline the administration of **Active Directory (AD)** and **Windows Server Roles** such as **DNS**, **DHCP**, **Printing Server**, **WSUS**, and **AD Sites and Services**.
 These tools automate and simplify a broad spectrum of administrative tasks involving AD objects such as users, groups, and organizational units (OUs), as well as managing server functions and configurations related to DNS, DHCP, printing services, software updates (WSUS), and site management within Active Directory.

-> **✨ All scripts in this repository are equipped with a graphical user interface (GUI), enhancing user interaction and making them more accessible and user-friendly for managing both Active Directory environments and associated Windows Server roles.** Each script is designed to generate `.log` files and `.csv` output results, facilitating easy analysis and documentation of administrative actions and outcomes.
+**✨ All scripts in this repository are equipped with a graphical user interface (GUI), enhancing user interaction and making them more accessible and user-friendly for managing both Active Directory environments and associated Windows Server roles.

 ### 📜 Script Descriptions (Alphabetically Ordered)